instructure/canvas-rce-api/README.md

   be set to the host of your statsd server.
 - `STATSD_PORT`: If you would like to collect metrics with statsd, this should be set to the port of your statsd server.
+- `RCE_API_HOST`: If you need to explicitly set the host/port to which calls back to the canvas-rce-api proxy should be directed (useful if you're behind a load balancer, for example).
 ### Canvas

 Canvas needs to be configured with the same secrets used to encrypt and sign the